LaunchPadLab/sweet_actions_rest/README.md

 end
 ```

+With this structure, we essentially have three levels of abstraction:

+- Basic create logic: SweetActions::CreateActions
+- App create logic: CreateAction
+- Resource create logic: Events::Create
-As you can see, we can abstract most of the `create` logic into a parent class `SweetActions::CreateAction`.

-Often, it won't be necessary to write any code when default behavior for the action suffices. **Only write the code that is unique about this create action vs. other create actions**
+As you can see, we can abstract most of the `create` logic to be shared across resources, which means you **only need to write the code that is unique about this create action vs. other create actions**.

 ## Default REST Actions